dharmendraprajapatii/phpassignment/README.md

 ## Summary

-This project implements the take-home assignment as a Laravel service with:
+This project implements the live work as a Laravel service with:

 - JSON batch ingestion
 - S3 CSV ingestion through LocalStack